Atusiimire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3.script that counts the number of directories in the PATH
 4. script that lists environment variables
-5.script that lists all local variables and environment variables, and functions
+5.script that lists all local variables and environment variables, and functions 6.script that creates a new local variable name:BEST with value:School